 Loan Against Trust Receipt

-Loan against trust receipts or LATR is a facility that bank gives to its client, usually an importer of the goods or assets.
-It is basically a short term loan against Trust Receipt that allows the importer to make the payment to the seller.
+A loan against trust receipts or LATR is a facility that a bank gives to its client, usually an importer of the goods or assets.
+It is basically a short-term loan against Trust Receipt that allows the importer to make the payment to the seller.
 The bank retains the ownership of the goods.
 A buyer can get back the ownership after repaying the loan amount.
-Though LATR facility is for short-term usually for 90 days, it may extend to a year under special circumstances.
+Though the LATR facility is short-term, usually for 90 days, it may extend to a year under special circumstances.

 Trust Receipt – How it Works?